How well do you know your wardrobe? Do you know how your clothes are made, or the materials they are made from?

 Say no to fossil fuel fashion

 You’ve heard of fast fashion, but did you ever stop to think about fossil fuel fashion?
 Polyester, acrylic, Nylon and other synthetic fibres are made from petroleum, oil, or basically, plastic.
-Greenhouse gas emissions from plastic’s lifecycle threatens the ability to keep the earth’s temperature below 1.5OC, and with more than 65 million tonnes of plastic produced for textile fibres, there’s a high chance it’s clogging your wardrobe.
+Greenhouse gas emissions from plastic’s lifecycle threatens the ability to keep the earth’s temperature below 1.5OC, and with more than 65 million tonnes of plastic produced for textile fibres, there’s a high chance it’s clogging your wardrobe (The Fibre of the Year, 2017).

-Did you know: The production of synthetic fibres for the textile industry currently accounts for 1.35% of global oil consumption, exceeding the annual oil consumption of Spain.
+Did you know: The production of synthetic fibres for the textile industry currently accounts for 1.35% of global oil consumption, exceeding the annual oil consumption of Spain (Fossil Fashion: The hidden reliance of fast fashion on fossil fuels).

 Check that label and discover what’s inside your clothes.
 While a T-shirt made from recycled plastic water bottles may sound like the sustainable choice, it actually prevents them being continually recycled into more water bottles, and so the T-shirt is a one-way ticket to landfill.
 By choosing natural fibres, such as Merino, cotton or silk, you’re choosing fibres that don’t cost the earth.